TomCoalfish/Synthesis-Tools/README.md

 * Embedded command REPL

 # GNU Octave
-* Embedded interpreter
+* It is in DSP-1
-* Can calculate your DSP codes
+* You can use DSP-1 with Stk too